Interaction Graphs: Exponentials: Introduction

-Once the notion of type/formula defined, one can reconstruct the connectives: from a "low-level" — between paraproofs — definition, one obtains a "high-level" definition — between types.
+Once the notion of type/formula defined, one can reconstruct the connectives: from a ``low-level'' -- between paraproofs -- definition, one obtains a ``high-level'' definition -- between types.
 For instance, the connective $\otimes$ is first defined between any two paraproofs $\de{a,b}$, and this definition is then extended to types by defining $A\otimes B=\{\de{a}\otimes\de{b}~|~\de{a}\in A,\de{b}\in B\}^{\pol\pol}$.
-As a consequence, the connectives are not defined in an \emph{ad hoc} way, but their definition is a consequence of their computational meaning: the connectives are defined on proofs/programs and their definition at the level of types is just the reflection of the interaction between the execution — the dynamics of proofs — and the low-level definition on paraproofs.
-Logic thus arises as generated by computation, by the normalization of proofs: types/formulas are not there to tame the programs/proofs but only to describe their behavior.
-This is reminiscent of realizability in the sense that a type is defined as the set of its (para-)proofs.
-Of course, the fact that we consider a generalized notion of proofs from the beginning has an effect on the construction: contrarily to usual realizability models (except from classical realizability in the sense of Krivine \cite{krivine1,krivine2}), the types $A$ and $A^{\pol}$ (the negation of $A$) are in general both non-empty.
-This is balanced by the fact that one can define a notion of successful paraproofs, which corresponds in a way to the notion of winning strategy in game semantics.
+As a consequence, the connectives are not defined in an \emph{ad hoc} way, but their definition is a consequence of their computational meaning: the connectives are defined on proofs/programs and their definition at the level of types is just the reflection of the interaction between the execution -- the dynamics of proofs -- and the low-level definition on paraproofs.
+Logic thus arises as generated by computation, by the normalisation of proofs: types/formulas are not there to tame the programs/proofs but only to describe their behaviour.
+This is reminiscent of realisability in the sense that a type is defined as the set of its (para-)proofs.
+Of course, the fact that we consider a generalised notion of proofs from the beginning has an effect on the construction: contrarily to usual realisability models (except from classical realisability in the sense of Krivine \cite{krivine1,krivine2}), the types $A$ and $A^{\pol}$ (the negation of $A$) are in general both non-empty.
+This is balanced by the fact that one can define a notion of successful paraproofs, similar to the notion of winning strategy in game semantics.
 This notion on paraproofs then yields a high-level definition: a formula/type is \emph{true} when it contains a successful paraproof.